osgi/osgi.enroute.site/_appnotes/resolving.md

 There are a number of (rudimentary) functions in the command line version of bnd that might be useful.
 Unfortunately, the commands currently assume an OSGi repository.

-## Distro
+## Resolving against existing container

 The enroute model tends to guide you to resolve an executable.
-Meanwhile with openliberty, WebSphere Liberty, Karaf, Liferay, etc. you are deploying into a container which already has a lot of capabilities.
+Meanwhile with openliberty, WebSphere Liberty, Karaf, Liferay, etc. you are deploying into an existing container which already has a lot of capabilities.
 The crux of the issue becomes resolving only what you need to deploy.
-What you need at that point is a way to find out what the container already provides in a way that you can use this during resolve time.
+What you need at that point is a way to find out what the container already provides in a format which can be used during resolve time.

-Currently the way to do that is to create what's called a "distro" jar of the target container.
-This distro is a JAR file which provides all the capabilities that the target container provides at one point in time.
+Currently the way to do that is to create a __distro__ of the target container.
+This __distro__ is a JAR file which provides all the capabilities that the target container provides at one point in time.
+It includes the capabilities of all currently installed bundles.
+It also contains all capabilities provided by the system bundle which may have been configured by framework properties.
+It is an aggregate view of all the capabilities available in the framework contained in a single JAR.

-How do you create a distro?
+### How do you create a distro?

 1. Install the bnd remote agent bundle [1] in the target container runtime.
 This will automatically open a local socket on a default port used by the bnd cli next.
 2. Execute the following command using the bnd cli [2]: `bnd remote distro -o container-5.6.7.jar container 5.6.7`